PcapPlusPlus/pcapplusplus.github.io/docs/install/build-source/linux.md

 Ths script has two modes of operation:

 * Wizard mode - the script will walk you through the paths and parameters you need to provide
-* Params mode - all parameters are provided in the script command line
+* Params mode - you provide the different parameters in the script's command line

-The script also enables several types of configuration:
+It also enables several types of configuration:

 * With libpcap only
 * With DPDK
 * With PF_RING

-We'll cover the ....
+Let's cover the different options.
+We'll begin with the wizard mode and later cover the params mode.

+### Wizard mode

+This mode is pretty much self explanatory and the wizard will guide you through the paths you need to provide.